 Per Illinois State law, a dog being trained has the same rights as a fully trained dog when accompanied by a trainer and identified as such in any place of public accommodation (as defined in Section 5-101 of the Illinois Human Rights Act).
 Handlers of service dogs in training must also adhere to the requirements for service animals and are subject to the removal policies as outlined in this procedure.

-Any person dissatisfied by a decision concerning a service animal or an assistance animal may appeal through the office of Disability Support Services.
-Alternatively, information may also be obtained by phone, (815) 921-2371 or email at: RVC-DisabilityServices@RockValleyCollege.edu.
+Any person dissatisfied by a decision concerning a service animal or emotional support animal may submit a Disability/Accommodation Grievance to the Director of Disability Support Services, at: RVC-DisabilityServices@rockvalleycollege.edu.

 It is important to understand the role of a service dog, and to follow proper etiquette, so as to not interfere with the tasks the dog is trained to provide.
 Although it may be tempting to approach a service animal or want to pet one, distracting a service animal in any way (ex., by making noises, offering food, water, toys, or petting) may be dangerous to the animal’s handler, especially if the animal is a medical alert animal or brace/mobility support animal.
 In addition, it is important to show respect to individuals who use service animals by allowing them to go about their business uninterrupted and unbothered.

 Simple rules of Etiquette for service animals and their handler: